The University of Akron Guidelines: Voluntary Reduction in Work Schedule (VRWS) For Contract Professionals & Staff

 As one of our Effectiveness, Efficiency, and Productivity Initiatives, the University will be reviewing requests for alternative employment options for our current staff and contract professionals.
 For example, there are some positions that lend themselves to less than 40-hour work weeks or 9-month positions and there are some employees who would prefer to spend summers with their families or work less than 40 hours each week during the full year for personal reasons.
 For those individuals, we will work with supervisors to provide opportunities for flexible and reduced work schedules.
 We will incentivize these reduced work hours, and still attain significant savings, by maintaining for these employees all privileges and benefits available to eligible full-time employees.

-If you are interested in exploring these options, please notify your supervisor in writing with a copy to Bill Viau, Associate VP for Talent Development & Human Resources – email@example.com.
+If you are interested in exploring these options, please notify your supervisor in writing with a copy to Sarah Kelly, Associate VP, Human Resources – email@example.com.